 Negotiating a salary is an essential aspect of professional development.
-Although everyone understands the value of negotiation, few people really do it.
+Although everyone understands the value of negotiation, only some people do it.
 According to a 2019 census, 55% of Americans negotiated their previous wage, up from 39% in 2018.

 However, fundamental issues remain, such as the continuing gender wage gap, which disadvantages women throughout their careers.
-Fortunately, taking an active part in demonstrating your worth via bargaining can assist in alleviating these problems.
+Fortunately, participating actively in demonstrating your worth via bargaining can assist in alleviating these problems.

 1. How To Negotiate Salary in an Email

-Learning more about pay negotiation emails and looking at examples will help you properly negotiate your compensation.
+Learning about pay negotiation emails and examples will help you properly negotiate your compensation.

 We'll explain what a wage negotiation email is, why they're essential, how to negotiate a salary in an email, and give suggestions and examples for you to use.

 The salary negotiation email can be sent to companies or recruiting managers to explore payment choices.
-Sometimes, the negotiation of the salary can be done in the physical in-person interviews, but if the interview is conducted virtually, you may go through the negotiation process in the email.
+Sometimes, you can negotiate the salary in in-person interviews, but if the interview is virtual, you may negotiate your salary via email.

-After you finally get the job offer for a new post, or when working for a firm and you want to request a raise, a pay negotiation email can be sent.
-An employee or potential employee suggests a new wage level and their explanation in a salary negotiation email.
+After you finally get the job offer for a new post, or when working for a firm and you want to request a raise, you can negotiate your new salary via email.
+You can send an email with your desired salary.

 After reading the email, the employer might react with a counteroffer to achieve a compromise.
 So, if you get a job offer and the hiring manager gives you a salary of $40,000 per year, and you believe your compensation should be closer to $50,000 based on your experience and training, you may argue this in an email before signing the job offer.